Amiri and Rahiem Taylor: Career

 They began composing original music after they learned how to play Beatles songs on actual instruments.
 Originally a hobby, their music evolved and "eventually turned into a band".
 Shortly after graduating from high school in the early 2010s, they met drummer Patrick Jones at an open mic in Brooklyn.
 Keeping in contact, they formed a band which became the psychedelic rock group Blac Rabbit.
 The band released the self-titled EP Blac Rabbit in December 2017.

 The Taylors' first street performance was to raise enough money to visit their mother in Puerto Rico.
 They earned fare for round-trip plane tickets, about $400, within two days.
 After some time working in supermarkets and being prompted by their family to enroll in college, they began busking full-time, five or six times a week.
 "For us, it was music or die," Raheim said.
 In the New York City Subway, their regular performing locations became the Times Square, Herald Square, and Delancy Street stations.
 "Busking definitely sharpened our skills in terms of performing," Rahiem later said.

 Cell-phone recordings of the Taylors' street performances have garnered hundred of thousands of views online.
-On January 26, 2018, New York Nico, the self-styled "unofficial talent scout of New York City", filmed them singing the Beatles' "Eight Days a Week" and released the video on his Instagram account.
+On January 26, 2018, New York Nico filmed them singing the Beatles' "Eight Days a Week" and released the video on his Instagram account.
 In March 2018, his recording was posted to Twitter and received 58 thousand retweets and three million views; the attention increased Blac Rabbit's Twitter follower count 33-fold.
 "Now in the subway they recognize us much more," they told La Voz del Interior.

 Soon after they received greater online publicity, several fans began petitioning for them to go on The Ellen DeGeneres Show.
 They appeared on the program on March 22, 2018.
 Before playing "Eight Days a Week", they told the host about their delight in seeing reactions to their Beatles covers: "When we play, usually people are expecting Bob Marley or Stevie Wonder or something," Amiri said.
 Rahiem added, "It's cool to break people's expectations and to see their faces.
 A lot of people walk from around the corner and they just hear the music.
 Then, they see us and they're like, 'Whoa, really?'"
 After their performance, DeGeneres gifted them guitars and amplifiers; they had mentioned that they lost a guitar at a subway station.
 Jones and Lugo joined them on the show to play a cover of the Tame Impala song "Solitude Is Bliss".

 As of March 2018, they reside together in Far Rockaway, Queens.
 They went on several tours with Blac Rabbit throughout 2018.